RaashidTheProgrammer/RaashidTheProgrammer/README.md

 Cloud Solutions Engineer
 ------------------------

-I'm currently building skills in full-stack engineering and in full time work as a Solutions Engineer at VMware.
+I'm currently building skills in full-stack engineering and in full time work as a Solutions Engineer

 * 🌍  I'm based in London
 * ✉️  You can contact me at [Raashidmaye17@gmail.com](mailto:Raashidmaye17@gmail.com)